Jimmie Aaron Kepler

 United States Army Officer

 After his military service, Jim went to graduate school and seminary where he completed a Master of Religious Education and Master of Arts degrees.
 He worked as a minister of Christian education, Christian school principal, and associate pastor for sixteen years before transitioning to the computer science field.
 He also completed a Doctor of Education degree in educational administration.

 Information Technology Pro

-Jim went back to college, studying computer science in the 1990s.
-He completed the core curriculum for a computer science degree and earned induction in for Phi Theta Kappa for his academic excellence.
+Jim went back to college, studying computer science and completing the core curriculum for a computer science degree and earned induction in for Phi Theta Kappa for his academic excellence.
 He worked as an information technology systems administrator and application support engineer specializing in Salesforce and business intelligence and market analytics before transitioning to writing full time.

 Author & Poet